Skip to navigation Skip to content

 4

-Child Support may refuse a customer election to update a YTD if it is likely that the actual YTD will be more than the elected YTD.
-Child Support will attempt to determine a more accurate YTD from the information and documents available, before refusing a customer election.
+Child Support may refuse a customer election to update a YTD if satisfied that the actual YTD is likely to be lower than the amount provided.

 Has Child Support been able to determine an accurate YTD?